So you already know the definition of the Elementor full-width page & using it instead of the Elementor canvas layout.

 If both of the above methods didn’t work then the last known method is to simply set the page layout to “Elementor canvas layout”.

 In both the elementor full-width & canvas layout, the content stretches from right to left and takes 100% of the screen width.

-But the only difference between the elementor canvas and the elementor full-width layout is the canvas layout won’t show your website header, or footer while the full-width layout will display elementor created content along with your website header, footer & also the sidebar (if enabled)
+But the only difference between the elementor canvas and the elementor full-width layout is the canvas layout won’t show your website header, or footer while the full-width layout will display Elementor-created content along with your website header, footer and the sidebar (if enabled)